-Wisconsin High School Senior Facing Child Pornography Charges After Uploading Sexually-Explicit Videos To Dropbox
+Wisconsin High School Senior Facing Child Pornography Charges After Uploading Sexually Explicit Videos To Dropbox

 Investigators are warning parents that technology is constantly changing and they should be involved in their child’s online activity.
 If you are not familiar with the person your child is communicating with, “delete them and have a conversation with your child.”

-Meanwhile, Zittlow is not allowed access to electronic devices and internet.
+Meanwhile, Zittlow is not allowed access to electronic devices and the internet.

 [Featured Image By Alex Raths/iStock]